Years ago, when we still lived in a yurt and the farm was in its second season, a woman stopped by.

-I let my town-living daydream drift off in the wind and come back to this life in our yurt, with unfinished projects and sheep that escape their fence and 50 families to grow food for.
-I come back to it because it brings me alive.
-After all, romance is not always easy or without conflict, but it is nourishing.
-And though she drove back to her home in town, to our visitor, and to you all, I say this:
+I let my town-living daydream drift off in the wind and came back to my life in our yurt, with unfinished projects and sheep that escaped their fence and 50 families to grow food for.

 Choose your path, and live your romantic life.

 A year later we moved into a house we built just 100 feet from the yurt.
 Built with the timbers of an 1860’s-era farmhouse, we meant it to be a farm store.
 But after 4 winters in the yurt, and a 2 ½ year-old who loved to run, we looked at the space with it’s windows and insulation and decided to make it our home instead.

 It’s still unfinished, of course.
 But I’ve come to accept that that’s the nature of things: constantly in flux, constantly moving.
 Our dishes still occasionally get chipped, but on bath nights I turn on the faucet and hot water comes out.
 There’s a slight draft at the bottom of the door, but light pours through the windows each day.